Central Heat Pump Systems | Electric Home Heating & Cooling

 A central heat pump is an energy efficient heating and cooling system that pulls energy from one location and moves it to another.
 The energy is transferred into and out of your home via an evaporator coil located inside your homes ducting system.

-Central heat pumps are often also referred to as (but not necessarily completely correctly) central HVAC heat pumps, ducted heat pumps, or air source heat pumps.
+Central heat pumps are often also referred to as (but not necessarily completely correctly) central HVAC heat pumps, ducted heat pumps, centrally ducted heat pumps, whole house heat pumps, or air source heat pumps.

 Are heat pump systems energy efficient?

 Yes, definitely!
 Central heat pump systems almost always operate at over 100% efficiency, meaning that you spend less money on utility bills.
 The high efficiency is the result of the design and way heat pumps operate.

 Heat pumps are so effective that the Government of Canada, under the National Research Council, are investing heavily into the HVAC industry to develop heat pump technologies that can deliver heating even during the coldest Canadian winter.
 This is an ongoing effort by many leading brands, including Mitsubishi, Napoleon, Samsung, Daikin, and a few others.

 Can I use a heat pump in the winter?

 Definitely, that is the wonder of a heat pump – heating in the winter, cooling in the summer.
 However, keep in mind that EVEN THE MOST ADVANCED heat pumps on the market are rated to operate until -30 ᵒC, while providing 100% of the rated heating capacity at temperatures as low as -20 ᵒC.
 So, if you live somewhere where temperatures regularly drop below -20 ᵒC in the winter months, we recommend that you strongly consider a supplemental or back-up heating source for those frigid days.